Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	> Environment variables should be set from the System Control Panel.
 The steps required vary depending on the Windows OS version.

-6. Launch the "Developer Command Prompt for VS 2017" command line console.
-Choose "x86 Native Tools Command Prompt".
+6. Launch the "x86 Native Tools Command Prompt for VS 2017" command line console.
 Build the Moddable command line tools, simulator, and debugger from the command line:

 	```
 	cd %MODDABLE%\build\makefiles\win